Fireworks & Fun

 WATCH D.C.
 360°

 A lot goes on behind the scenes of “A Capitol Fourth” to bring the sights and sounds of the concerts to our millions of viewers watching at home.
-Twenty television cameras are stationed on the West Lawn of the U.S. Capitol and around Washington, D.C. to capture the show and spectacular fireworks display.
+Fifteen television cameras are stationed on the West Lawn of the U.S. Capitol and around Washington, D.C. to capture the show and spectacular fireworks display.

 A view of the illuminated Washington, D.C. skyline, as boats gather on the Potomac River from a camera stationed in Northern VA.